Skip to main content

 Councillor for Knightsbridge & Belgravia Ward

-Tony Devenish represents the Knightsbridge & Belgravia ward on Westminster City Council and West Central on the Greater London Authority which includes Westminster.
+Tony Devenish represents the Knightsbridge & Belgravia ward on Westminster City Council.Between 2016 and 2024, Tony represented West Central on the Greater London Authority which includes Westminster.
+As a GLA Member, Tony held the Mayor of London to account on policing, transport, hou

 City of London